CAM603/Python-JavaScript-CS-Masterclass/Trees/README.md

 ### Trees

--   Each node can have as many nodes as it wants
+-   Each node can have as many nodes attached as it wants

 ### Binary Trees